mveronesi/computer-aided-sim/online-game-simulation/description.md

 # Simulation algorithm

 	begin

 	alive_players = number_of_players

 	while alive_players > 1

 		for i=0 up to number_of_players-1

 		    extract a direction from a uniform random variable

 		    enter in M using the coordinates stored in L[i]

 		    move the element in M

 		    if the moved element exits from the boundaries bring it back to the old position

 		        check whether the new position is already occupied

 		            if it is and the index already in there is greater than the player which is moving

-                    then sobstitute it without any other machinery (it position will be updated)
+		                then substitute it without any other machinery (it position will be updated)

 		            if it is and the index already in there is lower than the player which is moving

 		                toss a coin and decide who the winner is

 		                update the number of killed player in the winner

 		                update the alive parameter of the looser

 		apply a random shuffle to L

 		count the number of still alive players

 	end